 ESOL students no longer fit into neat categories of language minority students, ESLLs, or international students.
 Hamilton students have complex literacy experiences.
 As a language program, ESOL provides native second language speakers, native bi-lingual, non-native native bi-lingual, immigrant, and Generation 1.5 students with key opportunities to gain insight into how English fits “their literacy and linguistic identity” (102).
 Through the ESOL program’s classes and prescriptive tutorials, Hamilton offers native and non-native English speakers on campus the opportunities to reach their full potential as American English language speakers, writers, liberal arts students and members of the college community.

-We also have TESOL Education Studies classes, Methods of Tutoring English to Speakers of Other Languages and Seminar in Teaching English to Speakers of Other Languages, for students who are interested in teaching certification courses.
-Support from Mohawk Valley Resource Center for Refugees allows students to complete upward of 120 hours of field experience in the adult education.
+We also have TESOL Education Studies classes, Methods of Tutoring English to Speakers of Other Languages and Seminar in Teaching English to Speakers of Other Languages, for students who are interested in a teaching certification course.
+Support from Mohawk Valley Resource Center for Refugees allows students to complete upward of 120 hours of field experience in the adult education throughout their four years on the Hill..

 101F The American Academic Essay